MicrosoftDocs/win32/desktop-src/Msi/reinstalling-a-feature-or-application.md

 ---
-Description: 'Windows Installer can repair, replace, and verify files contained in an application.
-A partial or complete application reinstallation might be required if any files or registry entries associated with any feature are missing or corrupt.' ms.assetid: 'fab23ab9-f1ab-4743-b883-cffc29b0124b'
+Description: Windows Installer can repair, replace, and verify files contained in an application.
+A partial or complete application reinstallation might be required if any files or registry entries associated with any feature are missing or corrupt. ms.assetid: fab23ab9-f1ab-4743-b883-cffc29b0124b
-title: Reinstalling a Feature or Application
+title: Reinstalling a Feature or Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reinstalling a Feature or Application